MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/enable-clusterstoragespacesdirect.md

 ```

 ### -PoolFriendlyName
-Specifies the friendly name of the S2D pool when it is created.
+Specifies the friendly name of the Storage Spaces Direct pool when it is created.

 ```yaml
 Type: String